Funky Junky

 "Funky Junky" is the third single from Australian singer Peter Andre's self-titled debut album.
-The song was released on 31 May 1993, through Melodian Records.
+The song was released on 30 May 1993 through Melodian Records.
 The song frequently featured as background music in Australian soap opera Neighbours in 1993.
-"Funky Junky" peaked at number 13 on the Australian Singles Chart and was certified Gold by the Australian Recording Industry Association (ARIA).
+"Funky Junky" peaked at number 13 on the Australian Singles Chart and was certified gold by the Australian Recording Industry Association (ARIA).
+A music video was made which that Livinia Nixon as one of the dancers.